General Undergraduate Academic Policies

 Independent Study

-Independent study permits the motivated student an opportunity to expand his or her body of knowledge beyond the scope of the standard curriculum.
+Independent study permits the motivated student an opportunity to expand their body of knowledge beyond the scope of the standard curriculum.
 It endeavors to foster qualities of self-initiative, organizational skills, self-discipline and independent thinking.
 It is expected that the student will engage in intensive study and research of the topic.

 Independent study does not satisfy essential learning requirements or specific course requirements.
 Independent study hours may be taken for elective credit.
 Independent study is available primarily to students at the junior and senior levels with a minimum GPA of 2.75 except in certain certificate and AAS programs.